bankung7/42_webserv/README.md

 ```

 ### Host
 We must manually input the host name in /etc/host.
-This will be matching the ip with host for server_name.\
+This will be matching the ip with host for server_name.
-We use 127.0.0.1 for all testing.\
+We use 127.0.0.1 for all testing.

 ### Listen
-It will accept the port int numeric format only.\
+It will accept the port int numeric format only.
-Each server block must have only 1 listen.\
+Each server block must have only 1 listen.
 > listen 8080;

-To use same port, put ~SO_REUSEPORT~ while binding.\
+To use same port, put ~SO_REUSEPORT~ while binding.

 ### Server Name
-If server_name is specify by host in the request.\
+If server_name is specify by host in the request.
-> server_name wwww.example.com\
+> server_name wwww.example.com

 ```
 The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).
 ```

-[Result]:\
+#### Result ####
-Different port, same server_name:\
+Different port, same server_name:
     - match port, then find exact server_name.

-Different port, different server_name:\
+Different port, different server_name:
     - match port, then find exact server_name.

-Different port, no server_name:\
+Different port, no server_name:
     - match port, return default server block.

-Same port, different server_name:\
+Same port, different server_name:
-    - when found the exact server_name, return that block.
+    - when found the exact server_name, return that block.\
-    - when not found the server_name, return return default server block.
+    - when not found the server_name, return default server block.

-Same port, same server_name:\
+Same port, same server_name:
     - return the first found (default server block).

 ## Something found